-In 2014, a Massachusetts appeals court found a sole member (owner) of an LLC personally liable for damages in a breach of contract lawsuit.
-The appeals court summary stated the "the trial court pierced [the company's] corporate veil and found [the defendant] personally liable..." for the damages.
-The sole reason for this piercing of the corporate veil was because "corporate records did not exist or were not properly kept."
+In 2014, a Massachusetts appeals court found a sole member (owner) of a limited liability company (LLC) personally liable for damages in a breach of contract lawsuit.
+The appeals court summary stated that the corporate records were not kept and that the corporate veil was pierced.

 The concept of the corporate veil is important to the concept of limited liability.
 In general, if the corporation or LLC is considered completely separate from the individuals who own and manage the business, those owners/managers cannot be held responsible for the company's actions.
 The company and individuals are separate.

 Owners of these types of businesses ordinarily have protection from liability, but this protection isn't absolute.
 In some cases, the corporate veil may be pierced when the owner a) doesn't treat the company as a separate business entity, or b) uses their control of the company to commit fraud or another illegal action.

 Owners of sole proprietorships don't have liability protection because the business and the owner are not separate; there's no "veil" between them.

 Corporations are separate entities from their shareholders, and in normal circumstances, if a corporation is sued, the individual shareholders and officers cannot be brought into the lawsuit.
 But there are cases in which the corporation's officers and shareholders could be sued for negligence or for debts because the corporate veil (separation) has been pierced.